shachafha/multimodal-decoding-and-the-brain/README.md

   Analysis of category-level decoding across static, contextual, and multimodal models.

 - `pset_project.pdf`
-  Our final project report detailing methods, experiments, results, and discussion in the style of an ACL/CogSci paper.
+  Our final project report detailing methods, experiments, results, and discussion in the style of an ACL paper.

 ---